nasa/cFE/docs/cFE Application Developers Guide.md

 The `ContentType` element is a magic number that identifies this file as conforming to the cFE standard header type.
-At the release of this document, the magic number on all cFE compliant files is `0x63464531` which appears as 'cFE1' when seen in ASCII.
+At the release of this document, the magic number on all cFE-compliant files is `0x63464531` which appears as 'cFE1' when seen in ASCII.

 The `SubType` is an indication of the contents/format of the file.
 There